xiayu3333/tetris4magicdraw/README.md

-# Tetris Game for MagicDraw/Cameo
+# Tetris Game for MagicDraw

 ## Introduction
-This is a plugin for Cameo/MagicDraw, developed within "MBSE_AIRBUS_ServiceBulletin" project.
+This is a mini Tetris game as MagicDraw plugin.
+The game's source codes are from https://zetcode.com/javagames/tetris/

-## Main features:
+## Installation:
+Simply copy and paste folder "tetris4magicdraw-plugin" to "MagicDraw Installation Directory/plugins", then launch MagicDraw.